andriktr/andriktr.github.io/_posts/2026-03-01-Golden-Kubestronaut.md

 [LFCS](https://training.linuxfoundation.org/certification/linux-foundation-certified-sysadmin-lfcs/) is a hands-on, performance-based exam testing your Linux system administration skills.
 You can expect tasks covering Linux file system management, user and group administration, service configuration, networking, and basic security hardening.
 The exam is 2 hours long and has a similar feel to the CKA exam in terms of format — a terminal-based environment where you need to perform real tasks.

 Do not underestimate this exam.
 Even with years of Linux experience and having passed CKA and CKS, I found LFCS to be genuinely challenging.
 The breadth of topics is wide and some tasks can catch you off guard if you have gaps in areas you don't use day-to-day.
-Make sure to thoroughly review systemd service management, networking configuration, storage and LVM management, package management across different distributions, and user/group administration.
-Dedicated preparation is strongly recommended regardless of your Linux background — the KodeKloud LFCS course is a great structured option here.
+Make sure to thoroughly review systemd service management, networking configuration, storage and LVM management, user/group administration, simple apache or nginx configs as well as essential commands like `find`, `mount` etc. Dedicated preparation is strongly recommended regardless of your Linux background — the KodeKloud LFCS course is a great structured option here.

 ### PCA — Prometheus Certified Associate

 [PCA](https://training.linuxfoundation.org/certification/prometheus-certified-associate/) is a multiple choice exam (60 questions, 90 minutes) covering the fundamentals of Prometheus — the de facto standard for monitoring in the cloud native world.
 The exam is split across five domains: observability concepts, Prometheus architecture and configuration, PromQL, alerting, and exporters.

 If you use Prometheus in your daily work this exam will feel very familiar.
-The most important topic to master is PromQL — make sure you understand how to write queries, use functions like `rate()`, `increase()`, `histogram_quantile()`, and how to apply label selectors and aggregation operators correctly.
+The most important topic to master is PromQL — make sure you understand how to write queries, use functions like `rate()`, `increase()`, `histogram_quantile(`, and how to apply label selectors and aggregation operators correctly.
 Also pay attention to the observability concepts domain as it covers broader topics like SLOs, SLIs, and SLAs which you need to understand well.
 For learning resources I recommend the [Prometheus official documentation](https://prometheus.io/docs/) and the KodeKloud PCA course.

 ### ICA — Istio Certified Associate

 [ICA](https://training.linuxfoundation.org/certification/istio-certified-associate-ica/) is a hands-on, performance-based exam similar in format to CKA and CKAD.
 You will be working in a real Kubernetes environment with Istio pre-installed, solving 15-20 practical tasks in 2 hours.
 The exam covers traffic management (35%), securing workloads (25%), troubleshooting (20%), and installation/upgrades/configuration (20%).

-This is probably the most challenging of the additional certifications given its hands-on nature.
+This is one of the most challenging of the additional certifications given its hands-on nature.
 Traffic management is the dominant topic so make sure you have solid hands-on experience with VirtualService, DestinationRule, and Gateway resources.
 For security, focus on mTLS and AuthorizationPolicy.
 You are allowed to use [Istio documentation](https://istio.io/latest/docs/) during the exam which is a big help.
+Make sure you are comfortable in navigating the documentation and you know how to quickly find the resources example you need.
 As with CKA/CKAD I highly recommend practicing in a real cluster before attempting this one — reading alone is not enough.
-The passing score is 68%.

 ### CCA — Cilium Certified Associate

 [CCA](https://training.linuxfoundation.org/certification/cilium-certified-associate/) is a multiple choice exam focused on Cilium — the eBPF-based networking, observability, and security solution for Kubernetes.
 The exam covers Cilium architecture, network policies, Hubble observability, and cluster mesh.

 Cilium has been gaining a lot of traction recently especially since it became a CNCF graduation project and was added as a topic to the updated CKS exam.
 If you have been keeping up with the Kubernetes ecosystem Cilium should not be a stranger to you.
 The [official Cilium documentation](https://docs.cilium.io/) is your main resource for preparation.
+Yes it questions/answers multiple choice exam, but I can assure that it was most difficult multiple choice exam I have taken in my entire IT career.
+The questions are very detailed and require a deep understanding of Cilium concepts and features to answer correctly.
+Make sure to read the documentation carefully and understand how Cilium works under the hood — this is not an exam you can pass with just surface-level knowledge.

 ### CAPA — Certified Argo Project Associate

-[CAPA](https://training.linuxfoundation.org/certification/certified-argo-project-associate-capa/) is a beginner-friendly multiple choice exam covering the Argo project suite — Argo Workflows, Argo CD, Argo Rollouts, and Argo Events.
-It is one of the more accessible exams in the Golden Kubestronaut set and if you have any real-world experience with Argo CD you will feel very comfortable here.
-The [official Argo documentation](https://argoproj.github.io/cd/) combined with some hands-on time is more than sufficient for preparation.
+[CAPA](https://training.linuxfoundation.org/certification/certified-argo-project-associate-capa/) is a multiple choice exam covering the Argo project suite — Argo Workflows, Argo CD, Argo Rollouts, and Argo Events.
+It is not easy, but if you have experience with Argo CD and Argo Workflows it should be manageable without to much extra preparation.
+The exam covers Argo architecture, core concepts, and common use cases for each of the four projects.
+For Argo CD focus on understanding application manifests, sync policies, and how to troubleshoot common issues.
+For Argo Workflows make sure you understand how to define workflows, use templates, and manage workflow execution.
+The [official Argo documentation](https://argoproj.github.io/) is comprehensive and the KodeKloud CAPA course provides a great structured introduction to the entire Argo ecosystem.

 ### CGOA — Certified GitOps Associate

-[CGOA](https://training.linuxfoundation.org/certification/certified-gitops-associate-cgoa/) is another beginner-level multiple choice exam focused on GitOps principles and practices.
+[CGOA](https://training.linuxfoundation.org/certification/certified-gitops-associate-cgoa/) is a beginner-level multiple choice exam focused on GitOps principles and practices.
 It is one of the easiest exams in the entire Golden Kubestronaut set — especially if you have done CAPA first.

-The exam is conceptual rather than hands-on.
-It covers GitOps principles as defined by the [OpenGitOps](https://opengitops.dev/) project, GitOps patterns, and common tooling.
+The exam covers GitOps principles as defined by the [OpenGitOps](https://opengitops.dev/) project, GitOps patterns, and common tooling.
 Understanding the four core GitOps principles and the difference between push-based and pull-based deployment models is the bulk of what you need.
 If you work with Argo CD or Flux regularly you may be able to pass this one with minimal extra preparation.

 ### CBA — Certified Backstage Associate